Swansea: Future plans

 Swansea city centre is undergoing a £1 billion transformation scheme.
 A large area of the city is earmarked for redevelopment.
 A new city-centre retail precinct is planned involving demolition of the dilapidated St. David's Shopping Centre which has three or four traders, about 13% of the retail space in the centre and the Quadrant Shopping Centre.
 Including relocation of the Tesco Superstore near to the city's Sainsbury's store in Parc Tawe, the new retail precinct will be almost four times the size of the Quadrant Centre.
 The city centre is also being brightened up with street art and new walkways, along with the first phase of the David Evans – Castle Street development.
 New green spaces will be provided in conjunction with the proposed Quadrant Square and Grand Theatre Square.
 Redevelopment of the Oxford Street car park and Lower Oxford Street arcades are also planned.

-At the sea front, The Tower, Meridian Quay is now Wales's tallest building at a height of 107 m with a restaurant on the top (29th) floor.
+At the seafront, The Tower, Meridian Quay is now Wales's tallest building at a height of 107 m with a restaurant on the top (29th) floor.
 It was under construction adjacent Swansea Marina until 2010.